isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 ### (c) Pre-Departure COVID-19 Test

 <p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in this calendar year are not required to undergo a pre-departure COVID-19 test.
-Recovered travellers entering Singapore after 23 Jan 2022, 2359hrs may qualify for exemption from the pre-departure COVID-19 test.
+Recovered travellers entering Singapore may qualify for exemption from the pre-departure COVID-19 test.
 They must present a valid <a href="/vaccinated-recovered" target="_blank">proof of recovery</a>.</i></p>

 #### 1. Are travellers under the VTL (Air) required to take any pre-departure COVID-19 tests?